Altman Z-Score

 B = retained earnings / total assets

-C = earnings before interest and tax / total assets
+C = EBIT (earnings before interest and taxes) / total assets

-D = market value of equity / total liabilities
+D = market value of equity / book value of total liabilities

 E = sales / total assets